 If you’re not using them immediately, let them cool and keep them for up to 2 days in a tightly closed container at room temperature.
 I like to place a dry paper towel in there too.
 However, you'll get the best results when used right away.

 If your sage leaves taste bitter, it’s likely because they were over-fried.
-Make sure to remove them as soon as they become crispy, and don't heat them on too high a temperature.
+Remove them as soon as they become crispy, and don't heat them on too high a temperature.

 Make sure the leaves are completely dry before frying.
 Also, don’t crowd the pan, and remove them promptly once they crisp up.